-Market adjustment factors are developed from appraisal statistics provided from ratio studies and are used to ensure that estimated values are consistent with the market.
+Neighborhood, or market adjustment, factors are developed from appraisal statistics provided from ratio studies and are used to ensure that estimated values are consistent with the market.
 The CAD's primary approach to the valuation of residential properties uses a hybrid cost-sales comparison approach.
 This type of approach accounts for neighborhood market influences not specified in the cost model.